Poulton: Town or Farm by a pool.

 there to Guildford Street in Egremont.
 Bob, in your debt mate.
 Thanks.

-Tunnel Approach as was and as 'is'!
+Tunnel Approach as was after rail had gone and as 'is'!

 Borough Road 6th June 2012